ebrancati/OnlineCheckers.org/frontend/README.md

 # OnlineCheckers.org - Frontend

-This is the frontend component of OnlineCheckers.org, a web application that allows users to play Italian Checkers online against other players or against a bot.
+This is the frontend component of OnlineCheckers.org, a web application that allows users to play English Checkers online against other players or against a bot.

 ## Technologies

-- Angular 17+ (Standalone Components)
+- Angular 19+ (Standalone Components)
 - Bootstrap 5
-- ngx-translate for internationalization
+- Angular i18n (@angular/localize) for internationalization

 ## Prerequisites